LoginRadius/developer-authentication-demos/demos/nodejs/express/readme.md

 API credentials are as below

-APP Name
+* APP Name
-API Key
+* API Key
-API Secret
+* API Secret

 ### Configure demo

-Add a file name at `config.js`, and replace your API key and App name and APP secret with the one obtained from the above step.
+Add a file name at `config.js`, and replace your API key, App name and API secret with the ones obtained from the above step.
 A sample `config.js.sample` file has been added for your reference.

 ```
 const config = {